-• The intent of the Pro 3 is to offer a competition class for those who desire to compete in all aspects of Sound Quality competition.
+The intent of the Pro 3 is to offer a competition class for those who desire to compete with no limitations on installations yet retain vehicle roadworthiness and installation scoring.
+This is a logical progression from the Pro 2 class.
 These include vehicles that have extensive modifications within the OEM interior space of the vehicle while maintaining the OEM drivability.
-Systems are evaluated as one (1) seat by one judge and two (2) seat in from the front driver and passenger seats.
-Install and SPL are also required.
+Systems are evaluated as one (1) seat by one judge and two (2) seat judges, each in the front driver and passenger seats.
+Install is also required.